esterandr02/Github-Explorer/README.md

   <a href="#information_source-getting-started">Getting Started</a>&nbsp;&nbsp;&nbsp;
 </p>

-This project was developed by Rocketseat on Bootcamp course.
+This project was taught by Rocketseat on Bootcamp course.

 ## Show Aplication
 <img alt="dashboard" src="src/assets/dashboard.png"/>